-Orang-Utan Regenwald GmbH
+The Orang Utan Regenwald GmbH

-We are the Orang Utan Coffee Project
+The people behind the Orang Utan Coffee Project

 Regina Frey was born in Bern in 1948, grew up and now lives in Berg am Irchel, Switzerland.
 Upon earning her degree in biology at the University of Zurich, she devoted her funds and energies to nature conservation in Indonesia starting in 1973 with the focus on safeguarding the Sumatran orangutan and his habitat, the tropical rainforest.
 In 1996, she founded PanEco Foundation, which has pursued this commitment until today.
 Regina Frey played a major role in launching the Orang Utan Coffee project and is responsible for the production and related issues in Sumatra.